benbarden/switchscores/resources/views/theme/staff-b5/README.md

 This folder contains theme files for Staff pages that have been migrated to Bootstrap v5.

-This file will document some of the changes relevant to switchscores.
+This file will document any changes relevant to switchscores.

 # Including the new theme